SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 ### Challenge?
 The challenge is to improve the performance of software for the forecasting of geospatio-temporal data (collections of time-stamped records that are linked to a geospatial location).
 The prize rewards a solution which improves existing methods in terms of scalability, accuracy, speed and use of computational resources.

-The solutions are ranked based on the Accuracy of the prediction, expressed as <b>"root-mean square error" (RMSE) </b> and the speed of delivery of the prediction, low use of computing resources expressed as the <b>"overall elapsed execution time" (OEET)</b>.
+The solutions are ranked based on the accuracy of the prediction, expressed as <b>"root-mean square error" (RMSE) </b> and the speed of delivery of the prediction, low use of computing resources expressed as the <b>"overall elapsed execution time" (OEET)</b>.

-A training and validation (in the glossary of the competition this is reffered to as the adapt data set) data set were provided.
+A <b>training</b> and <b>validation data set</b> were given (in the glossary of the competition this is reffered to as the adapt data set).
 These data sets contain electrical flow time series with an interval of 5 minutes.
 In this challenge the aim is to forecast the flow of the next 60 min (1hour), resulting in a forecast horizon of 12 steps.
 Auxilary data sets were provided, but I decided not to use these in the final submission as no strong guarantees were given that the auxilary data would be available at the prediction time.

-The EU provided the contest platform on which the working software submissions are run against a test data.
+The EU provided the contest platform on which the working software submissions are run against a <b>test data</b>.
 The contest platform measures the performance (accuracy, speed, resource consumption) of each working software submission.

 At the contest platform, a different set of testing data, not accessible to the participants, was used for testing, and to score and pre-rank the